mesopelagique/ChatGPT4D/README.md

 ## Usage

-You need an API Key, by loging to openai and create a new one or get on page https://beta.openai.com/account/api-keys
+You need an API Key, by loging to openai and get one here https://beta.openai.com/account/api-keys

 ```4d
 $chat:=cs.ChatGPT.new()